janawold1/PhD_thesis/Chapter_5/4_graph_construction.md

 ```
 The number of matching hashes for the racon & Medaka polished assemblies varied from 524 - 971 out of 1000, and the mash-distance varied from 0.0178312 - 0.000705841.
 Average genome divergence based off the MASH distances was 0.0052838601.

-In contrast, the number of matching hashes for the racon & Medaka polished assemblies varied from 524 - 971 out of 1000, and the mash-distance varied from 0.0178312 - 0.000705841.
-Average genome divergence based off the MASH distances was 0.0052838601.

 ## Running PGGB
 For pangenome graph construction assembled contigs for all samples were named in accordance with the naming convention:
 <sample_name>#<contig_ID>